 Please note: This agenda may be subject to change

-All seminars will be held from 9am to 5pm: The cost is $1200 (AU$) plus GST which includes morning tea, lunch, afternoon tea, materials and the SICK Safety Guide - 'Guidelines for Safe Machinery'.
+All seminars will be held from 9am to 5pm including morning tea, lunch, afternoon tea, materials and the SICK Safety Guide - 'Guidelines for Safe Machinery'.